-The Lions ladies of Moorreesburg Lions club knitted 300 articles and hand it out on 18 July, Mandela’s birthday.
+The Lions ladies of Moorreesburg Lions club knitted 300 articles and handed them out on 18 July, Mandela’s birthday.
 On the photo two classes of a pre-school, Knowing as Dolfyntjies, enjoy the new beanies.

 “Every heart has a fragment of peace in it, we just have to learn how to turn that fragment into a whole”